wujun8/hiveunit-mr2/README.md

 ### Usage

-The hiveunit-mr2 framework provides a convenient wrapper around the existing Mini Hive Server and MiniCluster testing tools that are currently being used by the developers of YARN and MR2.
-It will allow you to easily fire up a MiniCluster, a Mini Hive Server, including an internal Derby database in a test case that will allow you to test your Hive QL scripts.
+The hiveunit-mr2 framework provides a convenient wrapper around the existing MiniHiveServer2 and MiniCluster testing tools that are currently being used by the developers of Hive, MR2 & YARN.
+It will allow you to easily fire up a MiniCluster, a MiniHiveServer2, including an internal Derby database in a test case that will allow you to test your Hive QL scripts.

 The basic sequence of commands a test case would need to follow is: